joeedh/webgl-app-framework/docs_src/mycontext.md

+For a general overview, see [Context](manual/context.html).

 # Context

 Context is a generic bundle of properties representing the application state.
-It's used mostly by ToolOps, and path.ux
+It's used mostly by ToolOps and path.ux.
+See linked path.ux doc page for more details.

-Some important members:
+Some important properties:

 * ctx.scene: Active scene
 * ctx.object: Active object, alias for ctx.scene.objects.active